Rafaelson: 2024 ASEAN Championship

-Xuân Son made his debut for the Vietnam national team on 21 December 2024 where he scored two goals and made 2 assists in a 5–0 victory against Myanmar in the last group stage game in the 2024 ASEAN Championship.
+Rafaelson made his debut for the Vietnam national team on 21 December 2024 where he scored two goals and made 2 assists in a 5–0 victory against Myanmar in the last group stage game in the 2024 ASEAN Championship.
 He thus became the first Vietnamese naturalized player to score in an official game.

 In the first leg semi-final at Jalan Besar Stadium, he scored the second goal, securing a 2–0 victory for Vietnam against Singapore.
-In the second leg game at Việt Trì Stadium, Xuân Son netted another two goals, contributing significantly to Vietnam's 3–1 win.
+In the second leg game at Việt Trì Stadium, Rafaelson netted another two goals, contributing significantly to Vietnam's 3–1 win.

-Xuân Son continued his scoring streak by adding two more goals in Vietnam's 2–1 win against Thailand in the first leg of the ASEAN Championship final.
+Rafaelson continued his scoring streak by adding two more goals in Vietnam's 2–1 win against Thailand in the first leg of the ASEAN Championship final.
 During the second leg of the final at Rajamangala Stadium, he broke his fibula and tibia bone and was substituted off and sent to the hospital in the 32nd minute.
 Later, Vietnam won the final with a 5–3 aggregate score against Thailand.
-With 7 goals scored during the ASEAN Championship campaign, Xuân Son won the Top scorer and Best player award.
+With 7 goals scored during the ASEAN Championship campaign, Rafaelson won the Top scorer and Best player award.

+2025–present: Post-injury

-After a successful surgery, Xuân Son is expected to take an 8 month absence.
+After a successful surgery, Rafaelson was expected to take an 8 month absence.
 According to doctors, it will take only two months for his bones to heal after surgery and an additional six months of rehabilitation and training.
 However, he missed the first four matches of the final round of 2027 AFC Asian Cup qualification.
+On his return to the national team in the November international FIFA window, Rafaelson scored in a 2–0 win over Laos in the 2027 AFC Asian Cup qualification on 19 November 2025.

+On 31 March 2026, Rafaelson scored twice against Malaysia in the final 2027 AFC Asian Cup qualification fixture at Thiên Trường Stadium, helping his national team secure a perfect qualifying record with all six wins achieved.
+Rafaelson was named in Vietnam's 2026 ASEAN Championship squad.
+He scored twice against Timor-Leste on the opening fixture to help his nation dominantly win 7–0.
+On 3 August, Rafaelson scored the third goal against Indonesia to seal the match with a dominant 3–0 victory for the defending champions.
+In the second leg of the semi-finals against Malaysia, Rafaelson scored twice at Mỹ Đình National Stadium, helping his team prevail 4–0 on aggregate and march to the final.
+Vietnam eventually won the ASEAN Championship for the second time in a row after defeating Thailand 4–2 across both legs.
+Having scored five goals during the tournament, Rafaelson became the competition's joint top-scorer alongside teammate Nguyễn Đình Bắc.

+On 26 September 2026, Rafaelson has suffered another injury again, this time he got switched off in the 60th minute during the Vietnam and the Philippines match, due to hamstring injury on his feet, resulting him being left out of the 2026 FIFA ASEAN Cup, and has to wait for 1 or 2 months to recover.